near/NEPs/specs/Standards/Storage.md

          available: '0'
        }

-#### Account withdraws storage deposit
+#### Accounts withdraw excess storage deposit

-Alice and Bob decide to withdraw their storage deposit from the `mochi` contract.
+Alice and Bob decide to withdraw some unused storage deposit from the `mochi` contract.

 **Assumptions**

 - Alice's account is `alice`.
 - Bob's account is `bob`.
-- Alice and Bob's account balances are `0`.
+- Both Alice's and Bob's accounts have more deposited than they are using.

 **High-level explanation**

+1. Knowing that she registered Bob's account and believing that this entitles her to receive a refund for that deposit, Alice views her & Bob's storage balances and sees each have extra.
-1. Alice issues a transaction to withdraw her deposit.
+2. Alice issues a transaction to withdraw her own excess deposit.
-2. Alice wishes to withdraw the deposit from when she paid for Bob's account, but cannot.
+3. Alice attempts to withdraw Bob's excess deposit, but cannot.
-3. Bob issues a transaction to withdraw.
+4. Bob issues a transaction to withdraw his own excess deposit.

 **Technical calls**

+1. Alice queries `mochi::storage_balance_of({ "account_id": "alice" })` and `mochi::storage_balance_of({ "account_id": "alice" })`.

+   Checking her own account with NEAR CLI:

+       near view mochi storage_balance_of '{"account_id": "alice"}'

+   Response:

+       View call: mochi.storage_balance_of({"account_id": "alice"})
+       {
+         total: '7050000000000000000000',
+         available: '2350000000000000000000'
+       }

+   Checking Bob's account:

+       near view mochi storage_balance_of '{"account_id": "bob"}'

+   Response:

+       View call: mochi.storage_balance_of({"account_id": "bob"})
+       {
+         total: '4700000000000000000000',
+         available: '2350000000000000000000'
+       }

-1. Alice calls `mochi::storage_withdraw({"amount": "2350000000000000000000"})`.
+2. Alice calls `mochi::storage_withdraw({"amount": "2350000000000000000000"})` for her own account.
 NEAR CLI command:

        near call mochi storage_withdraw '{"amount": "2350000000000000000000"}' --accountId alice

-2. She suddenly remembers she paid for Bob's account registration, and checks to see if she can withdraw that balance as well, calling `mochi::storage_balance_of({"account_id": "alice"})` which indicates she has zero balance.
+3. Alice realizes that `storage_withdraw` does not allow specifying the account to withdraw from.
+She has withdrawn all she can from her own account.
+When she re-checks `mochi::storage_balance_of({"account_id": "alice"})`, it indicates she has zero available balance.
 This is because storage withdrawal is only for the predecessor account that has signed the transaction.
 Alice cannot withdraw for Bob.

-3. Bob issues the same transaction as Alice did in step 1.
+4. Bob issues the same transaction as Alice did in step 2.

        near call mochi storage_withdraw '{"amount": "2350000000000000000000"}' --accountId bob